How Many IPOs Have Withdrawn In India?

 Alumilite Architecturals IPO

-Dinesh Engineers Limited IPO
+Dinesh Engineers IPO

-Dinesh Engineers Limited aimed for an IPO of around INR 200 crores focused on engineering services.
-The offer was opened on 28 September and closed on 3 October 2018.
+Dinesh Engineers aimed for an IPO of around INR 200 crores focused on engineering services.
+The offer opened on 28 September and closed on 3 October 2018.
 INR 185 crore IPO received a very poor subscription.
 The issue was subscribed only 0.08 times.
 It was withdrawn after failing to meet minimum subscription thresholds.

-Sorich Foils Limited IPO
+Sorich Foils IPO

-Sorich Foils IPO has been withdrawn after notice was received by NSE.
-The management of the IPO envisaged a project for which the capital requirements will be more difficult than what is contemplated from the current IPO and hence evaluating other fund-raising options.
-Secondly, given the tepid response to the IPO, the Board felt the time was not apt presently to take the company public.
+In a filing to NSE, the company said, “The management has envisaged a project for which the capital requirements will be difficult than what is contemplated from the current IPO and hence evaluating other fund-raising options.
+Secondly, in view of the tepid response for our IPO, the Board feels the time is not apt presently to take our company public and in view of this our Board of Directors met today morning and has unanimously deceived to withdraw the IPO.”

 GreenSignal Bio Pharma IPO